 Tips to Improve your Email Layout

 One of the biggest issues people have when creating email templates is using background images.
-Microsoft Outlook and most other email clients do not support this element and as such if you are relying on a background image to make your email then you will loose this for many of your potential contacts.
+Microsoft Outlook and most other email clients do not support these.
+If you rely on background images to make your email campaign, then many of your contacts won't be able to see them in the first place.

-Most email clients will not render code before the body tag (most will delete this code).
-So, if you try to add CSS styles to your code by creating classes and defining the CSS rules in the head your CSS will not be rendered.
-To get around this remember always to make use of inline CSS.
-Add your styles to the individual elements such as tables, table rows, text, etc. This may take a lot longer to do but will ensure that your emails look good for everyone that views them.
+Most email clients will not render HTML and CSS code that is before the body tag.
+Defining the CSS rules in the head of your code will not render the CSS changes in your emails.
+To get around this, remember to always make use of inline CSS, and add your styles to the individual elements (tables, text, etc.).
+This may take a lot longer to do, but it will ensure that your emails look good for everyone that views them.

-• Make sure that you do not make your email templates wider than 650 pixels.
-This will ensure that none of your users should have to scroll horizontally to view the content of your email.
+• Make sure that your email templates are no wider than 650 pixels.
+This will ensure that none of your users will have to scroll horizontally to view the content of your email.

-• Try not to use 1x1 pixel spacer gifs (to force widths in your table data cells) as this can cause your email to be picked up as spam.
+• Try not to use 1x1 pixel spacer gifs to force widths in your table data cells; these can result in your email to be marked up as spam.

 • Focus on making optimal use of the first 3-4 inches of your email campaign.
-Many contacts will have a preview pane set up in their email client, and this is the first thing that they will see.
-If you grab their attention here, then they will be more likely to open your email and read further.
+Many contacts will have a preview pane set up in their email client, and this is the first thing that they'll see.
+If you grab their attention right away, then they'll be more likely to open your email and read further.

-• Do not add any JavaScript to your email.
-Javascript and Java embedded objects are not supported by any email client at this time and may 'break' your email design.
+• Don't add any JavaScript to your email.
+Javascript and Java embedded objects are not supported by any email client at this time and may break your email design.

 • Add a link to a web version of your email.
 You can do this by adding the custom field %%webversion%% to your email.
-This will ensure that if your contact cannot for some reason see the email in their email client they will be able to view it online.
+This will ensure that if your contact cannot see the email in their email client, they will be able to view it online.

 • Use the alt element for all images.
-This does not work for all email clients but will for most.
+This should work for most email clients.
 It will also enable those users that do not download or cannot download images to know what the image was intended to be.
 You can use this like alt="Company Logo" etc.

 How to make sure that your emails look the same in different email clients

-One of the most important things to do with email marketing is to test.
-You need to make sure that your email will look the same (or at the very least still look good) when viewed in different email clients such as Gmail, Outlook, Yahoo, etc.
+One of the most important things to do with email marketing is to test your message out.
+You need to make sure that your email will look the same when viewed in different email clients such as Gmail, Outlook, Yahoo, etc.

 Examples of CSS and HTML elements that you should not use are:

-• Gmail doesn't like the CSS property background or background color so you should use the HTML tag bgcolor to set the background color.
+• Gmail doesn't like the CSS properties background or background color, so you should use the HTML tag bgcolor to set the background color.

 • Because most email clients strip out your CSS from the <body> tags, you should wrap your email in a table and add your CSS to that.
-This way you can add background colors that will appear in all email clients.
-So instead of having HTML that looks like:
+This way, you can add background colors that will appear in all email clients.

 <body bgcolor="blue">